kmrlbhr/VulnHub-Writeup-Bob-1.0.1/README.md

 It was used to uncover hidden files, scripts, and sensitive documentation buried deep within the filesystem.

+Next I discover `login.txt.gpg` in `/home/bob/Documents` but when i try to read this file by using cat it only show raw, binary data of an encrypted file.

+When you use the cat command on a .gpg file, you are telling the terminal to display its contents as plain text.
+However, because the file is encrypted, the data consists of binary characters that the terminal cannot translate into readable letters, resulting in the "gibberish" or symbols

 ## Vertical Escalation (Root)